edbritton/edbritton.github.io/index.md

 If and when people are allowed to sit in confined, dark, beer-soaked spaces I sometimes appear there to make them chuckle.

-If that sounds like a thing you'd be into then follow me on Twitter you crazy thing.
+Should that sounds like a thing you'd be into then follow me on Twitter you crazy thing.